-- Steps 1-6 feature three different songs with connected musical activities. - Steps 1, 3 and 5 include a Listen and Respond activity related to the song being learnt. - Steps 2 and 4 include a different Listen and Respond activity for enrichment. - Step 6 repeats one of the Listen and Respond activities for assessment purposes. - Step 6 is an 'Assessment Checkpoint' week.
-Teachers have the option of delivering a standard music lesson or having the children complete some, or all, of the assessment tasks.
+- Steps 1-6 feature different songs with accompanying musical activities. - Steps 1-6 include a Listen and Respond activity related to the song being learnt, and in Step 6 an extra Listen and Respond activity is included for assessment purposes. - Step 6 is an 'Assessment Checkpoint' week.
+Teachers have the option of delivering a standard music lesson, or having the children complete some, or all, of the assessment tasks.
 Please refer to the Assessment documentation provided.